-I was born in the former Soviet Union, where I began playing chess at the age of eight.
-My progress was swift—by ten, I had won the Baku Junior Championship and achieved the First Category in Chess, which is roughly equivalent to a USCF rating of 2000 (Expert level).
-(Baku, by the way, is also Garry Kasparov's hometown and Teimour Radjabov's hometown.)
+I was born in the former Soviet Union, where my journey with chess began at the age of eight.
+My progress was rapid—by ten, I had won the Baku Junior Championship and earned the First Category in chess, equivalent to a USCF rating of approximately 2000 (Expert level).
+(Baku is also the hometown of chess legends Garry Kasparov and Teimour Radjabov.)

-At age twelve, I reached the rank of Soviet Candidate Master, corresponding to a USCF rating above 2200.
-It took another six years to become a full master, and in 2005, I was awarded the title of Grandmaster.
+By twelve, I became a Soviet Candidate Master, reaching a level comparable to a USCF rating above 2200.
+After six more years of rigorous training, I earned the Master title, and in 2005, I was officially awarded the title of Grandmasterby FIDE.

 GM Arman Pashikian